harmony-ai-solutions/vnge-harmony-link-plugin/README.md

 *[About Project Harmony.AI](#about-project-harmonyai) and [How to reach out](#how-to-reach-out-to-us) below.*

 ## Announcements
-- 2023-08-16: Closed Beta Nr.
+- 2023-08-17: Closed Beta Nr.
 2 launched!
 Please reach out via [Discord](https://discord.gg/f6RQyhNPX8) if you want to participate.
+- 2023-08-17: Also, our brand new [Patreon Page](https://discord.gg/f6RQyhNPX8) launched today.
+It will allow you to directly support our project efforts if you find our software useful.

 ## Quickstart
 To get started quickly, please have a look at our [Quickstart guide](https://project-harmony.youtrack.cloud/articles/HARMONY-A-9/Quickstart).